Mac Jones Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Jones threw for 281 passing yards one matchup against the Dolphins, 41.5 more yards than his over/under in Sunday's game.
+- In one matchup against the Dolphins, Jones threw for 281 passing yards, 63.5 yards more than his over/under for Sunday.

-- Jones threw a touchdown pass in that game against the Dolphins.

-- This week Jones will face the NFL's 19th-ranked pass defense (249.4 yards allowed per game).
+- The Dolphins are giving up 249.4 passing yards per game this season, the NFL's 19th-ranked pass defense.

 Recent Performances

-- He tacked on two carries for 12 yards, averaging six yards per carry.

-- Over his last three games, Jones has collected 671 passing yards (223.7 yards per game) while going 62-for-107 (57.9% completion percentage) and throwing five touchdowns and four interceptions.
+- Jones has thrown for 671 yards (223.7 ypg) to lead New England, completing 57.9% of his passes and collecting five touchdown passes and four interceptions over his last three appearances.

-- He also has 57 rushing yards on nine carries, averaging 19.0 yards per game.
+- He's also carried the ball nine times for 57 yards, averaging 19.0 yards per game.

 Jones' New England Teammates